mbarretta/news_collector/README.md

 ### Authentication

 If you set an Elasticsearch user using one of the various config methods, then you'll need to also send a password.
 If you don't configure a user, it'll figure you don't have authentication setup!
-And shame on your if you don't.
-[X-Pack](https://www.elastic.co/products/x-pack) is loaded with features (to include security) that make Elasticsearch into a product-level analytic powerhouse.
+And shame on you if you don't.
+[X-Pack](https://www.elastic.co/products/x-pack) is loaded with features (to include security) that make Elasticsearch into a production-level analytic powerhouse.

 ### CLI
 ```